buckii/we-the-people-wordpress/README.md

 ##### wethepeople_shortcode_name

-The plugin has intentionally avoided a `[petition]` shortcode in favor of `[wtp-shortcode]` to reduce the risk of conflicting with other `[petition]` shortcodes that may be registered in another plugin or theme.
+The plugin has intentionally avoided a `[petition]` shortcode in favor of `[wtp-petition]` to reduce the risk of conflicting with other `[petition]` shortcodes that may be registered in another plugin or theme.
 Returning a string at this filter will allow you to override the default shortcode name of `wtp-petition`.

 **Note:** This will not update existing post content - if you change the shortcode name and find yourself with a bunch of `[wtp-petition]` shortcodes appearing throughout the site these will need to be manually updated to match the new shortcode name.
 In extreme cases you may just want to double-register the shortcode and forgo the `wethepeople_shortcode_name` filter: